Ramzi-Alqrainy/google-searchpage/README.md

 * [Contact](#contact)

 ## General info
-This project is created to demonstrate basic skills in creating basic structure of web page, positioning and laying out different elements on the web page.
+This project is created to demonstrate skills in creating structure of web page; positioning and laying out different elements on the web page.

 ## Screenshots
 ![Example screenshot](/images/project.png)

 ## Technologies
-* Html
+* HTML
-* Css
+* CSS

 ## Setup
 You can visit the live version of this website [here](https://thisismahmad.github.io/google-searchpage/).